JachymT/a-level-cs-blog/Algorithms and programming/2.1/2.1.4/Notes.md

 # Thinking logically
-Thinking Logically is important for planning the outputs of decisions of a program - an evaluation of data to give a conclusion.
-For e
+Thinking Logically is planning for the outputs of decisions of a program - an evaluation of data to give a conclusion.

 ## Parts of thinking logically
 - Decision making in problem solving